shumwaynate/AsciiGameGenerator/README.md

 	📦 Export as Website Game – One click generates an embeddable gameInsert/ folder with CSS, JS, and inject script to add to any site.

+	💾 Your work is saved automatically to your local device using `localStorage`, so you can pick up where you left off.

+	📤 Export your full editor project as a `.json` file to switch devices or back up your progress.

+	🧪 Use the built-in **Import Test Project** button to instantly load a sample game and explore key features in action.

 # Not Yet Implemented Features

 	🧙 RPG Mechanics (Planned)
 		Players will eventually have RPG-style stats like health, mana, strength, and agility.
 		 ASCII objects will be able to affect these stats through interaction (e.g., a potion increasing health or a sword increasing strength).
 These effects will persist across scenes and be tracked in a global player profile.

 	🎒 Inventory System (Planned)
 		The inventory will be a toggleable popup during gameplay, listing both collected objects and currencies.
 Developers will be able to configure:

 			* What objects are obtainable
 			* How they’re displayed